loganfranken/presentations/introduction-to-web-accessibility/README.md

 # Introduction to Web Accessibility

-A talk I gave on web accessibility at the University of California, Santa Barbara.
+A talk I gave with Adaptive Technology Specialist Mark Grosch on web accessibility at the University of California, Santa Barbara (UCSB).

 ## Tips